ALGHANI3/K-CAFE/README.md

     }

-  // Add a field to the initial inventory form function addInitialInventoryField() {
+  // Add a field to the initial inventory form (This function is now less relevant but kept for potential future use or if user changes mind) function addInitialInventoryField() {
       const initialInventoryInputsDiv = document.getElementById('initialInventoryInputs');